 If you love Valentine’s Day and also math, then you’ll have a blast with the pattern block hearts challenge!
 It’s the perfect way to make geometry fun.

 We were inspired by our Geometiles challenges and I decided to create a Valentine’s Day-themed geometry challenge for my kids.
-In this challenge, I asked my kids to make as many heart shapes as they could using pattern blocks.
+In this STEM activity, I asked my kids to make as many heart shapes as they could using pattern blocks.
 Even though the challenge sounds easy, once you start working with the pieces you realize it’s harder than it sounds!
 My kids spent about an hour trying to make various heart shapes using standard pattern blocks.

 Easy Geometry for Kids: Pattern Block Hearts